 Cell phone and social media limits: Our structure includes healthy boundaries on cell phone and internet use that, over time, provides substantial stress relief.
 Our cell phone policy (weekends only) and filtered internet access (no social media) most definitely makes us stand out in stark contrast to other college prep boarding schools.
 Initially, most of our students worry that reduced access to social media and the world of texting will cause MORE stress–you know, the Fear of Missing Out (FOMO).
 For some students, our limits remain the biggest single obstacle to seeing the bigger picture of opportunity that Oak Hill Academy offers.
 Here’s what actually happens is almost every case: Life becomes simpler, face-to-face conversations become more meaningful, and relationships become deeper and more supportive.
 There is less judgment to deal with, and students can be themselves without having to present an image or compete with other people’s images.
 It is a breath of fresh air for our anxious students.
 And they can now focus on the important tasks of taking care of business, caring about their grades, and discovering new interests.

 If your family is looking for a boarding school option where addressing your student’s stress or anxiety is part of the goal, we welcome your call at (276) 579-2619.
 Please continue to look closely at our school’s website and reach out to discuss your student with our Admission Department.
 If we are encouraged that Oak Hill is a potential fit, we can then look toward a campus visit very soon.
-We operate with rolling admission, considering appropriate applicants for mid-year entry, summer school, or Fall 2019-20.
+We operate with rolling admission, considering appropriate applicants for mid-year entry, summer school, or fall.